Selected Quotes by Ramana Maharshi & Nisargadatta

 INQUIRER: How do the 3 gunas connect with the 3 bodies (causal, subtle, and physical)?
 I think this answer is that the three gunas are present in each of…

-INQUIRER: In my continued study of the Bhagavad Gita I am looking closely at sat-cit-ananda and would love some insights to this knowledge.
-RESPONSE: Firstly to define each word……
+Inquirer: In my continued study of the Bhagavad Gita and various Upanishads, I am looking closely at sat-cit-ananda and would love some insights to this knowledge.
+What does it…

 Is Ishvara aware that it is Brahman (Consciousness)?
 I know Ishvara is: The dharma field (manifest universe) and came into being by the power of Maya within Brahman.
 Not…